Skip to Main Content

 How to compare life insurance quotes

-When it comes to comparing life insurance quotes online, by phone or through an agency or broker, there are a few things to keep in mind.
-Rates for life insurance are based on factors related to your current medical condition, medical history and lifestyle choices, so you may not see vast differences in premiums between companies until you’re underwritten.
-To find the ideal insurance company to meet your needs, work with a licensed agent or broker.
-They can help you pinpoint what your financial goals are and help determine which insurer and type of life insurance is best suited for you.
+When doing a life insurance comparison of quotes online, by phone or through an agency or broker, it's important to consider a few key steps.
+Life insurance rates are based on factors such as your current medical condition, medical history and lifestyle choices, so you may not see significant differences in premiums between companies until you’re underwritten.
+Working with a licensed agent or broker can help you pinpoint your financial goals and determine which insurer and type of life insurance is best suited for you.

-2. Research multiple life insurance providers: After determining your specific financial and coverage needs, you’ll need to find life insurance companies that offer the policies you want.
-Once you have a list of life insurance companies that offer the policy type you need, you may want to compare each provider based on customer satisfaction and financial strength ratings from third-party agencies, such as J.D.
+2. Research multiple life insurance providers: After determining your specific financial and coverage needs, explore life insurance companies that offer the policies you want.
+Compare each provider based on customer satisfaction and financial strength ratings from third-party agencies like J.D.
 Power and AM Best.
+This can help provide insight into how companies typically interact with their clients and if they are viewed as stable enough to effectively pay out life insurance claims.

-6. Apply for a policy: After selecting an insurer and deciding on the type of insurance that suits your needs, proceed to apply either through a licensed agent or online.
+4. Apply for a policy: After selecting an insurer and deciding on the type of insurance that suits your needs, apply either through a licensed agent or online.
 The application process may require a medical examination, depending on the policy specifics.
-It's also worth noting that after you purchase your policy, you’ll have a "free look" period, typically ranging from 10 to 30 days, allowing you to review the policy in detail and ensure it aligns with your expectations and requirements.
-This period provides an opportunity to make an informed decision without commitment.
+Keep in mind that after you purchase your policy, you’ll have a "free look" period, typically ranging from 10 to 30 days, allowing you to review the policy in detail and ensure it aligns with your expectations and requirements.

 If you’re unsure how to apply for life insurance or what exact steps you need to follow, it’s best to ask your agent or life insurance company for clarification since the process can vary between companies and policy types.